Jake0Miller/time-complexity/README.md

+# Time Complexity

 We want to find all the numbers that appear in an array more than once.

 The small array has 101 elements + 10 duplicates
 The medium array has 10,001 elements + 100 duplicates
 The large array has 1,000,001 elements + 1,000 duplicates

 You start with a working method that COUNTS the duplicates in each array.
 The test for the large array is skipped (it will take a very long time to run right now!)
 You want to make this efficient.